mystiikewl/Adheseal-RFM-Analysis/memory-bank/progress.md

 # Project Progress: RFM Analysis Dashboard

-## Current Status: Backend Complete, Ready for Frontend Development
+## Current Status: Backend Complete with Connectivity Resolved, Focused on Frontend Development

 The backend for the RFM Analysis Dashboard is fully complete with all critical functionalities implemented and tested.
-Dynamic filter options and refined RFM metrics are now in place, and all unit and integration tests are passing.
-The project is now ready to transition to frontend development for user interface implementation.
+Dynamic filter options and refined RFM metrics are in place, and all unit and integration tests are passing.
+Recent updates have resolved connectivity issues by updating CORS configuration to allow network access and creating a script to run both backend and frontend servers simultaneously.
+The project is now focused on frontend development for user interface implementation.

 ## What Works